 - Bring any pets inside the house or garage and herd any livestock into a barn or shed so they are not injured by falling hail or flying debris.

 Check with your home insurance company in advance to ensure that you are covered for damage from a hail storm.
 Many home insurance companies do not provide coverage from hail damage as part of a standard policy.

-If needed, buy a policy that specifically covers you for hail damage.
+If you live in an area subject to frequent hail storms , buy a policy that specifically covers you for hail damage.
 Know the procedure you need to follow to submit a claim and be prepared to take photos of damage as quickly as possible.

 If Driving When a Hailstorm Occurs

 - Stop driving as soon as possible.
 Pull completely off the highway.
 Don’t attempt to race to get home!